Guidelines for Preparing Submissions

 - Biographical information about the speaker, particularly information that is relevant to the speech or debate (e.g., significant childhood experiences, religious background or training, educational and professional background, political experiences and/or rhetorical training).
 The biographical information in the essay also might include a consideration of the speaker’s reputation and credibility at the time of the speech.

 - Discussion of the historical, political, and/or cultural context of the speech, including both long-term trends and immediate events that illuminate the rhetorical exigencies that gave rise to the speech or debate under examination.
-This might include an analysis of the issues or controversies that the speech or debate engages, information about the location and the occasion for the speech or debate, and analysis of the various audiences for the speech, both immediate and removed.
+This might include an analysis of the issues, ideas, and/or controversies that the speech or debate engages, information about the location and the occasion for the speech or debate, and analysis of the various audiences for the speech, both immediate and removed.

-- A conclusion that reflects on the implications of the analysis and the legacy of the speech for democratic deliberation, particularly as it relates to the seven deliberative themes featured on VOD.
+- A conclusion summarizing the speech or debate’s legacy and relevance to ongoing social and/or political controversies and debates.
+This might include reflections on the implications of the analysis and the legacy of the speech for democratic deliberation, particularly as it relates to the seven deliberative themes featured on VOD.

 In all critical essays, passages quoted from the featured speech (or speeches) should be cited with parenthetical references to the paragraph where the quoted material appears in the authenticated speech text published on VOD.
-At the first parenthetical citation, add an endnote explaining the parenthetical citations and referring readers to the text published on VOD.
+At the first parenthetical citation, there should be an endnote explaining the parenthetical citations and referring readers to the text published on VOD.
 Here is an example of such an endnote:

 “All passages from Kerry’s April 22, 1971, speech before the U.S. Senate Committee on Foreign Relations are cited with reference to paragraph numbers in the printed text that accompanies this essay on the VOD website.”